 P(Run ≥ 6) ≈ (64 - 6 + 1) × (1/16)⁶ ≈ 3.51 × 10⁻⁶

-Such micro-anomalies point to memory alignment artifacts (Memory Padding) and the program ruthlessly removes them from the processing queue.
+Such micro-anomalies point to memory alignment artifacts (Memory Padding) which the program ruthlessly removes from the processing queue.

 Spectral Diversity of HEX Alphabet (Unique Nibbles)